suxuekun/libpyiotcloud/README.md

        *  IFTTT: trigger a 3rd-party application (like, Twitter, Facebook, Alexa, etc) via IFTTT
        *  Lambda: trigger a user-defined Python/NodeJS function for highly customized alerting

-    9. Credits and payment services
+    9. Billing and payment services
        Conveniently topup your accounts every month to avail all services.
        A. Avail of some services (for some limited time) when you buy the IoT device
        B. Upgrade to any subscription plan to avail of all services (per device)